-- Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your MHP must make sure your treatment is not changed in a harmful way as a result of you expressing your rights.
-Your MHP is required to follow other applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here. - You may have additional rights under state laws about mental health treatment.
-If you wish to contact your county's Patients' Rights Advocate, you can do so by: Patients' Rights Advocate Telephone: 714-834-5647 Toll Free: 800-668-4240 TTY: 714-796-0376
+- Provide timely access to care, including making services available 24 hours a day, seven days a week, when medically necessary to treat an emergency psychiatric condition or an urgent or crisis condition. - Participate in the state's efforts to encourage the delivery of services in a culturally competent manner to all people, including those with limited English proficiency and varied cultural and ethnic backgrounds. - Your mental health plan is required to follow applicable federal and state laws (such as: Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80; the Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91; the Rehabilitation Act of 1973; Title IX of the Education Amendments of 1972 (regarding education programs and activities); Titles II and III of the Americans with Disabilities Act); Section 1557 of the Patient Protection and Affordable Care Act; as well as the rights described here.
+In other words, you should receive treatment, and must be free from discrimination.

+You may have additional rights under state laws about mental health treatment.
+If you wish to contact your county's Patients' Rights Advocate, you can do so by:

+Patients' Rights Advocate

+Telephone: 714-276-8145 Toll Free: 800-668-4240